 If you happen to run into any of the above warning signs, calling a professional plumber is always the best option.
 While a temporary fix may seem logical, a new water softener can be more valuable than you think.
 At Contact Canyon State Air Conditioning, Heating & Plumbing, we not only believe in top-of-the-line products, but we take pride in supplying quality service.

-Learn more about our plumbing division by giving us a call at 623-201-5118 or stopping by our showroom in Sun City West.
+Learn more about our whole home water filtration systems and treatment services by giving us a call at 623-584-2850.
+You’re also more than welcome to stop by our showroom in Sun City West to say hello.
 Remember, we’re always here to help and never here to haggle.

 Image provided by Shutterstock